michael-sumner/go-make-things/content/articles/2021/2021-01-27-the-object-fromentries-method-in-vanilla-js.md

 }
 ```

+**UPDATE:** There's a big limitation with the `Object.fromEntries()` approach.
+If your form has multiple fields with the same name, only the last one will be included in the object.
+With a traditional server-based form submission, those items would be submitted as an array of values.

+Because of this, I still recommend [using a `serialize()` helper function instead](/how-to-serialize-form-data-with-vanilla-js/).

-I had originally responded to a few folks that I would personally _not_ use `Object.fromEntries()` until mobile browser support is better.
+~~I had originally responded to a few folks that I would personally _not_ use `Object.fromEntries()` until mobile browser support is better.~~

-But after thinking about it more, I'd recommend using it today with a polyfill.
-The great thing about polyfills is that when browser support gets better, you can rip them out without having to refactor code.
+~~But after thinking about it more, I'd recommend using it today with a polyfill.
+The great thing about polyfills is that when browser support gets better, you can rip them out without having to refactor code.~~